SkriptLang/skript-aliases/README.md

 If you have something you want to do, good.
 If not, you can check issues in this repository to find out something you'd like to work on.

-When know *what* you want to do, it is time to familiarize yourself with the structure of aliases.
-Where is it what you want to change?
-Does it require a new file, or would it be a simple modification or addition to an existing one?
+When know *what* you want to do, it is time to decide where the change goes to.
-Read the comments in files; they will usually describe their contents.
-If you make your own file, add it to a correct folder and comment it similarly.
+Look at the files, read their comments and try to figure that out.
+Usually, the aliases files are categorized based on Minecraft creative inventory categories.

 You can, and must, test your changes using Skript.
 Basically, reload aliases a lot while you do your changes.
 Log in to the server and give items to you to